ugexe/zef/README.md

     ::($hash<module>).new(|($hash<options>)

-- **short-name** - This adds an enable and disable flag by the same name to the CLI (e.g. `--p6c` and `--/p6c`) and is used when referencing which object took some action.
+- **short-name** - This adds an enable and disable flag by the same name to the CLI (e.g. `--fez` and `--/fez`) and is used when referencing which object took some action.
 - **enabled** - Set to 0 to skip over the object during consideration (it will never be loaded).
 If omitted or if the value is non 0 then it will be enabled for use.
 - **module** - The name of the class to instantiate.
 While it doesn't technically have to be a module it _does_ need to be a known namespace to `require`.
 - **options** - These are passed to the objects `new` method and may not be consistent between modules as they are free to implement their own requirements.